jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/0-roadmap.md

 **Please feel free to [create an issue](https://github.com/jacob-8/kitbook/issues/new) and discuss what you may be able to contribute!**

 ## Before Svelte Summit
-- improve viewer's component tree when components from packages are used which have slots
+- document-in-picture
 - Viewer displays variants (fix variantIndex)
-- document-in-picture
 - create variant from current state
 - Kitbook Viewer trigger interface same as Svelte Inspector
 - cut release, explaining breaking change with Variants type